moodyhunter/MOS/docs/02-prerequisites.md

 ## cpio

-"cpio" is a tool to create archives in a simple format.
+cpio is the tool to create archives in a the cpio format.
 MOS uses cpio as the initial root filesystem.

 Similar to NASM, you can install cpio via both package manager like `sudo apt install cpio`